vamsiuppala/vamsiuppala.github.io/_posts/2024-02-18-embeddings.md

 Context Window:
 In the sentence "No bird \[blank] too high", the model is built to predict the answer "soars" and the context window is the two words preceding - "No bird" and the two words succeeding "too high" together form the context window.

 In a nutshell, word embeddings can be defined as a dense representation of words in the form of vectors in low-dimensional space.
-These embeddings are accompanied by l**earnable vectors, or parameterized functions**.
+These embeddings are accompanied by **learnable vectors, or parameterized functions**.
 They update themselves during backpropagation using a loss function, and try to find a good relationship between words, preserving both semantic and synaptic properties.